sameer/purisa.me/content/blog/svg2gcode_progress/index.md

 ## Circular Interpolation

-When converting to G-Code, the tool does something called curve flattening: curves are converted into a series of connected line segments within a given tolerance.
-The tolerance is kept small enough that there is no discernible difference between the two in the end product.
+When converting to G-Code, the tool must do something called curve flattening: curves are converted into a series of connected line segments within a given tolerance.
+The tolerance is kept small enough that there is no discernible difference between the original and flattened curves in the end product.
-We can see the artifacts with a G-Code visualizer:
+We can see the difference close up using a [G-Code viewer](https://ncviewer.com/):

 ![A circle](circle.svg)
 ![Left side of the visualized G-Code for a circle showing line segments](circle_flattened.png) *A close-up visualization of the G-Code for this circle reveals the line segments*

-While this works well, some machines also support circular arc segments: given start/end points and a radius, the machine interpolates along a circular arc between the two.
+While flattening to line segments works well, some machines also support circular arc segments: given start/end points and a radius, the machine interpolates along a circular arc between the two.
 Circular arc segments are much better at approximating curves.
-Output file size goes down a lot and the machine has increased control of velocity and acceleration while executing the program.
+Output file size is decreased by a lot and the machine can better control velocity and acceleration while executing the program.

 I implemented circular interpolation following Kaewsaiha & Dejdumrong's paper [Modeling of Bézier Curves Using a Combination of Linear and Circular Arc Approximations](https://sci-hub.st/https://doi.org/10.1109/CGIV.2012.20).

 ![Left side of the visualized G-Code for a circle with circular interpolation enabled, showing a truer approximation](circle_flattened_circular_interpolation.png)
 *A truer approximation with circular interpolation enabled*

-Aside from that, I ironed out some bugs with the logic for geometric transformations on elliptical arcs.
+Aside from that I ironed out some bugs with the logic for geometric transformations on elliptical arcs.
 Vitaly Putzin's [svgpath](https://github.com/fontello/svgpath) was a really good reference for this.

 ## What's next?